MattLemmon/ch_loader/README.txt

 This is still pretty rough, but it's coming together.
-So far it loads Examples 1-3, and Example 4 is stubbed in.
+So far it loads Examples 1-3, and Examples 4-7 are stubbed in.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~